An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

 Problem \eqref{eq:LP inner approx} is a linear program (LP) in the decision variables $\overline{p}$, $\alpha$, $\gamma_i$, $\Gamma_i$, and $\Lambda_i$ $(i = 1, \dots, N)$.

-\begin{rem}[Comparison to the method in \cite{zhao2017geometric}] \rm We briefly remark on the relationship between the structure-preserving LP approximation provided in \eqref{eq:LP inner approx} and a related class of structure-preserving LP approximations proposed by Zhao \emph{et al.} \cite{zhao2017geometric}.
-At their core, both methods apply affine transformations to the given base set to construct inner approximations to the individual flexibility sets, the Minkowski sum of which yields an inner approximation to the aggregate flexibility set.
-The methods diverge in terms of the class of affine transformations used to construct these approximations.
-Specifically, Zhao \emph{et al.} \cite{zhao2017geometric} restricts the class of affine transformations to homothets (dilation and translation) of the given base set, while our approach utilizes a more general class of affine transformations.

-More precisely, the method provided in \cite{zhao2017geometric} entails finding a maximal inner approximation to each individual flexibility set by solving the following problem for every $i\in\Ncal$:
+\begin{rem}[Comparison to the method in \cite{zhao2017geometric}] \rm The approach proposed by Zhao \emph{et al.} \cite{zhao2017geometric} entails finding a maximal inner approximation to each individual flexibility set using homothetic transformations of the given base set by solving:

-The decision variables are the translation $\gamma_i \in \Rset$ and scaling $\alpha_i \in \Rset$ parameters associated with each homothet $i \in \Ncal$.
-The resulting collection of homothets are then summed to yield a structure-preserving inner approximation to the aggregate flexibility set given by the AH-polytope $\left( \sum_{i\in\Ncal} \gamma_i \right) + \left(\sum_{i\in\Ncal} \alpha_i \right)\Uset_0$.
-Clearly, the restriction to homothetic transformations in \eqref{eq:zhao_inner} will result in overly conservative approximations if the individual flexibility sets differ significantly in shape or dimension from the base set $\Uset_0$.
-This limitation is perhaps most pronounced in settings where an individual flexibility set has lower dimension than the base set (i.e., $\dim \Uset_i < \dim \Uset_0$).
-In such settings, the only feasible homothetic transformations satisfying the containment constraint in \eqref{eq:zhao_inner} are those having a zero scaling factor $\alpha_i = 0$, resulting in internal approximations that are singletons.
+for every EV $i \in \Ncal$.
+The decision variables are the translation $\gamma_i \in \Rset$ and scaling $\alpha_i \in \Rset$ parameters for each homothet.
+Summing the resulting homothets yields a structure-preserving inner approximation to the aggregate flexibility set given by $\left( \sum_{i\in\Ncal} \gamma_i \right) + \left(\sum_{i\in\Ncal} \alpha_i \right)\Uset_0$.
+The restriction to homothetic transformations in \eqref{eq:zhao_inner} (a special case of the affine transformations proposed in this paper) can result in overly conservative approximations if the individual flexibility sets differ significantly in shape or dimension from the base set $\Uset_0$.
+In particular, when an individual flexibility set has lower dimension than the base set (i.e., $\dim \Uset_i < \dim \Uset_0$), the only feasible homothetic approximations are singleton sets (with a single charging profile) induced by a zero scaling factor $\alpha_i = 0$.